DoublethinkGamesTech/Anti-AddictionSDK/README.md

     	_loginButton.gameObject.SetActive(true);
 	}
 	/*
-	//linkEnum == AgreementLinkEnum.UserAgreement//You need to jump to the specified link address
+	//linkEnum == AgreementLinkEnum.UserAgreement//You need to jump to the specified link address,service agreement link
-	//linkEnum == AgreementLinkEnum.PrivacyAgreement//You need to jump to the specified link address */
+	//linkEnum == AgreementLinkEnum.PrivacyAgreement//You need to jump to the specified link address,privacy policy link */
 	private void OnOpenAgreementLinkHandle(AgreementLinkEnum linkEnum)
 	{